- What is the EU cash declaration?

 How much cash we can bring into Europe?

 The need to file a declaration and customs inspections does not impede the free flow of capital.
 Even in the future, it can travel with a limitless amount.
-All travellers entering or leaving EU territory are required to complete a cash declaration when carrying €10,000 or more (or equal in other currencies, bonds, shares, or travellers’ cheques) as part of the EU’s efforts to combat money laundering and the financing of terrorism.
+All travellers entering or leaving EU territory are required to complete a cash declaration when carrying €10,000 or more (or equal in other currencies, bonds, shares, or travellers’ cheques) as part of the EU’s efforts to combat money laundering and the financing of terrorism, such declaration can be conveniently done through an electronic signature on the declaration form.

 Customs officials have the authority to inspect travellers, their belongings, and their mode of transportation.
 Additionally, they have the authority to hold undeclared money.
 The declaration must be submitted in writing to the customs office in Germany.
 Article 3 of Regulation (EC) No 2018/1672 of the European Parliament and the Council on October 28, 2005, which is applicable across the European Community and not just in the Federal Republic of Germany, requires travellers to abide by the requirement to disclose cash.
 The violation of the obligation is a crime that carries a fine.